 (for non-UCPath expenses)

-A. Any cost transfers needed for fiscal year 2020 must be done in Oracle only due to the conversion from IFIS.
-Please see How to Perform a Full or Split Cost Transfer Transaction in Oracle.
+A: Any cost transfers needed for fiscal year 2020 must be done in Oracle only due to the conversion from IFIS.
+Please refer to KB0032893: How to Perform a Full or Split Cost Transfer Transaction in Oracle.

 Example: OFC PPM Original Transaction Reference: 200731M0X.PJ00000959.912

 REFCOL2 = JOURNAL_LINE

 If you need any additional assistance, please submit a ticket here.